Contact us: 01935 850555

 Does the School offer scholarships or bursaries?

-Yes, The School is keen to recognise and reward talented students and we offer scholarships at 11+, 13+ and 16+ (Years 7, Year 9 and Sixth Form entry).
+Yes, The School is keen to recognise and reward talented students and we offer scholarships at 11+ and 13+ (Years 7 and Year 9 entry).
 Please see our Scholarships and Bursaries page.

 Additional discounts are available for Armed Forces Families (Royal Navy, Army, RAF etc.), children of anyone in full-time Christian ministry and children of former Park School pupils.